raspberrypilearning/pride-prejudice-zombies/en/step_9.md

 ## Adding functions
-- Your code should look something like this so far:
+- Your code should look something like this now:

 	```python
 	import re